Jose Siri Player Props: Rays vs. Tigers

-After going 1-for-3 with a home run and an RBI in his last game, Jose Siri and the Tampa Bay Rays face the Detroit Tigers (who will hand the ball to Spencer Turnbull) at 4:10 PM ET on Saturday.
+After going 1-for-5 with a double and two RBI in his most recent game, Jose Siri and the Tampa Bay Rays take on the Detroit Tigers (who will start Joey Wentz) at 1:10 PM ET on Sunday.

-In his previous game, he notched a home run while going 1-for-3 against the Tigers.
+He had a one-hit performance in his last game (1-for-5) against the Tigers.

 Jose Siri Game Info & Props vs. the Tigers